Current Programs

 3. The fair and equitable sharing of benefits from genetic resources

-· Learning more about the best ways to use adaptive grazing to support both plant and insect communities.
+· Learning more about the best ways to use adaptive grazing to support soil, plant, and insect communities.

-· Ongoing understanding about the partnership between landrace Churro sheep and microbial soil and plant ecology preservation in the west.
+· Ongoing understanding of the partnership between the primitive landrace genetics of Churro sheep and microbial soil and plant ecology preservation in the West.

 · Research and test the unique kemp fiber, seen only in the most primitive Churro fleeces, as a soil microbial boost, toxin filtration, and insulative fiber.